shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 - In case you want to offer it in the Shopware store
 - In case you need to toggle your plugin during runtime, without a new deployment
-- In case you need the `plugin.xml` feature.
-But this can be done with an simple admin module and the usage of `sw-system-config`, too.
+- In case you need the `config.xml` plugin configuration feature.
+  - A alternative way is to use [Symfony configuration](https://symfony.com/doc/current/bundles/configuration.html) or create a own admin module with `sw-config` which can render also a `config.xml`

 ## Conclusion